Who We Are

 Her approach is psychodynamic, which means that she draws from many modalities and theories of practice in order to meet the client where they are and make the process more accessible.
 Her formal academic training has an emphasis in depth psychotherapy which promotes a mindful way of operating in the world, while striving to live more fully and authentically.
 Her experience in the field and ongoing training allow her to serve a wide range of individuals, with regards to race, culture, age, gender, sexual orientation and identity, psychological or physiological conditions.

 She offers both individual and relationships counseling for adults and youth.
 She customizes the therapy services per individual, couple, or family.
 In doing so she often uses the following methods: assess strengths and challenges within the framework of Family Systems theory; offers insight and guidance with regards to Interpersonal Neurobiology; collaborates with parents on evaluating their parenting approach and philosophy to promote more harmony in the home, shape healthy relationships, and promote healthy psychosocial development of their youth.
 She also operates through the lens of trauma informed care and integrates that into the work she does with her clients.
-She is going through AF-EMDR (Attachment Focused Eye Movement and Desensitization Reprocessing) training and certification process, and currently offers this service.
+She facilitates AF-EMDR (Attachment Focused Eye Movement and Desensitization Reprocessing) and is going through the certification process.
+More about AF EMDR here.

 Prior to her formal training as a therapist, she worked in medical offices for several years in the areas of immunology, pain management and female health.
 This background lends itself to a holistic approach when assessing the whole person (mind, body, and soul).